 Google Fi also provides enhanced 911 services (E911), when available, which can send local 911 operators additional information like your approximate location and name.
-In addition, Google Fi provides text-to-911 in certain locations where it is available.
+In addition, Google Fi provides text-to-911 in certain locations.
+While you can text 911 with your phone, you can’t text 911 from your computer.
 Not all local 911 operators currently support E911 and text-to-911.

 A few things to note:

 - If you are transferring (porting) your phone number to Google Fi and need to call 911, we may not be able to provide your location to local 911 operators while the transfer is in progress.

 - In some cases, the local 911 operator may see a phone number that is different from your Google Fi phone number.
 This may happen as a result of Google Fi's multiple networks.
 You can still be reached by your Google Fi number and you can provide your Google Fi number to the 911 operator.

 Calls to 911 over Wi-Fi or a data connection

 Calls to 911 over Wi-Fi or a data connection operate differently than traditional calls to 911.
 Calls to 911 over Wi-Fi or a data connection may not connect to local 911 operators, or may connect to the administrative offices of the emergency operators, which may not be staffed after hours or by trained 911 operators.
 If your call does connect to local 911 operators, your location information and phone number might not be shared, and you may need to provide your location and other information.
 Calls to 911 may be limited or unavailable if your phone is set to Wi-Fi only mode, or if there’s a power outage or a disruption in your Wi-Fi service or Internet connection.